Ex-GOP Rep. Fortenberry gets probation for lying to feds

 Prosecutors were seeking six months in prison for Fortenberry, while his attorneys had requested probation.
 Assistant U.S. Attorney Mack Jenkins said prosecutors disagreed with the decision not to impose prison time, but noted the judge’s comments endorsing the jury’s decision.

-In delivering the sentence, which includes 320 hours community service, Blumenfeld cited cases of more significant public corruption that led to prison sentences of about a year and said he didn’t think incarceration would serve a purpose in this case.
+In delivering the sentence, which includes 320 hours community service, Blumenfeld cited cases of more significant public corruption that led to prison sentences of about a year.
+He said he didn’t think incarceration would serve a purpose in this case.

 The sentence was handed down as a special election was taking place to fill the rest of his term, which ends in January.
 Republican state Sen. Mike Flood faces a fellow legislator, Democrat Patty Pansing Brooks, in the GOP-leaning eastern Nebraska district.